Inequity Aversion Pricing over Social Networks: Approximation Algorithms and Hardness Results: Approximation Algorithms for General Price Sets

 Now, we can write

 which concludes the proof. \end{proof}

-\subsection{Approximation Algorithms for General Price Sets}
+\section{Approximation Algorithms for General Price Sets}

-We end Section \ref{sec:k-values} by extending our results when $P$ is an arbitrary set of $k$ positive integers, i.e., $P = \{p_1, p_2, \ldots, p_k\}$.
+In this section we extend our results when $P$ is an arbitrary set of $k$ positive integers, i.e., $P = \{p_1, p_2, \ldots, p_k\}$.
 This can be seen as a more realistic model, especially for small values of $k$.
-In such a case, one could try to directly apply Theorems \ref{thm:h_n}, \ref{vcsolution}, or \ref{thm:alg-k>2} for $P'=\{1, 2, 3, \ldots , p_k\}$.
+In such a case, one could try to directly apply Theorems \ref{thm:h_n}, \ref{thm:issolution}, or \ref{thm:alg-k>2} for $P'=\{1, 2, 3, 4, \ldots , p_k\}$.
 However, this may produce a very poor approximation when $k$ is small but $p_k$ is large, and feasibility is not guaranteed either.
-In what follows, $P_j$ denotes $\sum_{i=1}^{j}\frac{p_i - p_{i-1}}{p_i}$, where $p_0=0$.